texamp/texamp.github.io/abstracts-contributed.md

 *Logarithmic capacities of rational frequency approximants for the almost Mathieu operator*

 Abstract:
-In their "Analytic quasi-periodic Schr&ouml;dinger operators and rational frequency approximants" paper, Svetlana Jitomirskaya and Chris Marx proved the following result: Consider a quasi-periodic Schr&ouml;dinger operator _H_<sub>&alpha;,&theta;<sub> with analytic potential and irrational frequency &alpha;.
+In their "<a href="https://arxiv.org/abs/1201.4199">Analytic quasi-periodic Schr&ouml;dinger operators and rational frequency approximants</a>" paper, Svetlana Jitomirskaya and Chris Marx proved the following result: Consider a quasi-periodic Schr&ouml;dinger operator _H_<sub>&alpha;,&theta;</sub> with analytic potential and irrational frequency &alpha;.
 Given any rational approximating &alpha;, let _S_<sub>+</sub> and _S_<sub>-</sub> denote the union and the intersection of the spectra taken over &theta:, respectively.
 They showed that up to sets of zero Lebesgue measure, the absolutely continuous spectrum and the spectrum can be obtained asymptotically from _S_<sub>-</sub> and _S_<sub>+</sub> of the periodic operators associated with the continued fraction expansion of &alpha;, respectively.
 In this talk, I will discuss these results with logarithmic capacity instead of Lebesgue measure for the almost Mathieu operator.
 If time permits, I will talk some extensions to quasi-periodic Schr&ouml;dinger operator with analytic potentials and irrational frequencies.

 ------